mohitrathor98/Docker-Kubernetes-Notes/Week-11-Kubernetes-Basic-Concepts-&-Installations/Writing-Yaml-File-For-Declarative-Approach.md

 - On same indentation level as ports.

 Note: ***For Services on minikube, we still need to run the minikube command: `minikube service service_name`***

+***Anytime, after the deployment, we can change certain parameters like replicas in configuration file and run the same apply command for it to take affect***

+***To delete the resources created by file: `kubectl delete -f=deployment.yaml,service.yaml`***